patristic-nectar/youtube-index/README.md

-# youtube-index
+# Patristic Nectar YouTube Index

-A simple and searchable index of all Patristic Nectar YouTube videos.
+A simple and searchable index of all Patristic Nectar YouTube videos, organized by playlists.